Here are a few tips to help you to have a more impactful sales pitch presentation.

 • Do you want to purchase (close)

-That is all very valid information, but the problem with it is that it is a very “all about me” type of discussion and can be a bit boring for the prospect.
-They don’t care what year you were founded, how many offices you have, and all of the different products that you sell.
+That is all very valid information, but the problem is that it is a very “all about me” type of discussion and can be a bit boring for the prospect.
+They don’t care what year you were founded, how many offices you have, and the different products you sell.

 4. Talk about your prospect first.

-One way to improve the engagement level in your presentation is to start out your presentation and, instead of talking about yourself, talk about the prospect.
-Open the meeting outlining what you have learned about the prospect in terms of their interests and challenges.
+One way to improve the engagement level in your presentation is to start by talking about the prospect instead of yourself.
+Open the meeting by outlining what you have learned about the prospect in terms of their interests and challenges.

 5. Trial close the prospect during the presentation.

-Regardless of where the formal close for the purchase of the product will ideally take place, you can still trial close the prospect during the presentation.
-This can be done in the middle of the presentation to check in to make sure what is being discussed is on track with what the prospect wanted to see.
+Regardless of where the formal close for the product purchase will ideally occur, you can still trial close the prospect during the presentation.
+This can be done in the middle of the presentation to ensure what is being discussed is on track with what the prospect wants to see.

-You can then also trial close at the end of the sales pitch presentation to see how the information you provided fits with what the prospect wants and needs.
+You can then trial close at the end of the sales pitch presentation to see how the information you provided fits the prospect’s wants and needs.